 What you need to know about accessing our John School program during the COVID-19 pandemic…

-John School is a diversion program sometimes offered by the court as an alternative to criminal prosecution for the clients of sex workers who have been arrested for soliciting sexual services or other related offenses.
-It is an 8 hour educational program about the realities of sex work and brings awareness to the impact of prostitution on families and the community including the sex worker.
+John School is a diversion program often referred to by the court as an alternative to criminal prosecution for service users of sex workers who have been arrested for soliciting sexual services or other related offenses.
+It is an 8 hour educational program about the realities of sex work and brings awareness to the impact of prostitution on families and the community, including the sex worker.
 There is a fee attached to this diversion option and the proceeds are used to provide important support programming to persons involved in the sex trade.
 Upon completion of the diversion requirements the charge is then withdrawn.

 John School Agenda:

 A typical education day would contain the following macro and micro level views:

-- Facilitator – Welcome, introduction to program, sets guidelines and provides guidance and facilitates exercises throughout the day in between speakers.
+- Facilitator – Welcome, introduction to program, sets guidelines, provides guidance, and facilitates exercises throughout the day in between speakers.

-- Durham Regional Police Services – an officer speaks to the sex trade from a police prospective.
+- Durham Regional Police Services – an officer speaks about the sex trade from a police prospective.

 - Crown Attorney – A Crown or Deputy Crown Attorney discusses all the possible legal ramifications of being convicted of a prostitution related offense.